LovesSpace/ClauseLense/README.md

 ## Sample Documents

-Sample contract documents for testing are available in the `samples/` directory (to be added).
+Sample contract documents for testing are available as 'rental_agreement.docx'.

 ## Security